gitcreator01/URL-Shortener/README.md

-# Top 5 URL Shorteners in 2025
+# Top 5 Best URL Shorteners in 2025

 Managing and sharing links efficiently has become an essential part of the digital age.
 With the ever-expanding online presence of businesses, influencers, and individuals, a **[URL Shortener](https://cutt.ly)** plays a crucial role in optimizing and organizing digital content.
 What started as a simple way to condense long URLs into compact, shareable links has evolved into a sophisticated ecosystem of tools for tracking, branding, and analytics.